 The iPhone Xs gives out 30 minutes more battery life than the iPhone X, and both the phones offer the much anticipated SIM card support to the iPhone family.

 Last on the stunning line-up, was the iPhone XR, the most budget-friendly product out of three iPhones and coming up in a host of hues such as blue, coral, yellow and red.
-Termed as “Liquid Retina”, its 6.1-inch edge-to-edge LCD display is as much an eye-candy with its sleek design and wider display than the iPhone 8 plus model.
+Termed as “Liquid Retina”, its 6.1-inch edge-to-edge LCD display is quite the eye-candy with its sleek design and its display is wider than the iPhone 8 plus model.

 Hits and highlights

 Fall detection – An appealing add-on that is sure to have delighted the Apple fans is the accelerometer and gyroscope of the Apple Watch series 4 which perform fall detection.
-What with twice the dynamic range, this uber cool wearable detects when you’ve fallen down, with an emergency call to make you get up if you don’t.
-With its positive attribute, this feature propels the Apple Watch Series 4 to rise up in competition with the rival Fitbit and pooped up aptly as an event highlight.
+What with twice the dynamic range, this super cool wearable detects when you’ve fallen down, with an emergency call to make you get up if you don’t get up immediately following the impact of the fall.
+With this positive attribute, the feature propels the Apple Watch Series 4 to rise up in competition with the rival Fitbit and qualifies very well to be considered as an event highlight.

 Tim Cook summed up the highlight stating, ‘it redefines what a watch can do for you…to stay more connected, to be more active and lead a healthier life’, serving up to be ‘an intelligent guardian for your health’.